Answers to your most commonly asked Junior ISA questions.

 You can open a “execution only” stocks & shares JISA or “managed” stocks & shares JISA.

 If you have selected our execution only option, you do.
 We try to make sure the investments you choose for your JISAs are allowed.
 However, we do not accept any tax consequences and/or liabilities of any kind should we later find that, whatever the reason, you have chosen non-qualifying or unsuitable investments.
-If you select the Managed option we choose the investments under a discretionary management agreement (please see Managed JISA Discretionary Questions & Answers).
+If you select the Managed option we choose the investments under a discretionary management agreement.

 You pay no capital gains tax on investments in the JISA.
 Any dividend income received is also free from further tax and the income from the child does not count towards the parents income.

-You can subscribe up to £9,000 into JISAs in the 2020/21 tax year.
-This whole amount can go into a Stocks and Shares (SAS) JISA or, into a Cash account JISA or any combination between the two providing you do not exceed the limit.
+You can subscribe up to £9,000 into JISAs in the current tax year.
+This whole amount can go into either a Stocks and Shares (SAS) JISA or a Cash JISA, or you can split the annual subscription between the two types of JISA, providing you do not exceed the limit.
 Only one SAS JISA and one Cash account JISA can be subscribed to in any given tax year and only one SAS and one Cash JISA can be held by a child throughout childhood, as such you can only contribute to a Pilling SAS JISA if you do not hold another SAS JISA with another provider.
 You can use different providers for the two components.

 You can buy Qualifying shares officially listed on any recognised exchange.
 AiM shares, qualifying Investment Trusts, Unit Trusts, Open Ended Investment Companies and UCITS are allowed.
 You can also buy Gilts, Permanent Interest Bearing Shares (PIBS), Bonds, Convertibles and Preference shares.
 Extra charges may apply to some overseas stocks so you should check with us before dealing.